thedevdojo/wave-website/content/docs/getting-started.md

 ### Under The Hood

-Along with Wave being built with the Laravel Framework, there are also a good amount of other technologies under the hood.
-Below is a list of them.
+Wave has been built with the <a href="https://laravel.com" target="_blank">Laravel Framework</a>, alongside are many other popular technologies powering the propellers and steering the ship.

 **Technologies**